Charles Johnson (catcher): Career statistics

 In a twelve-season major league career covering 1,188 games, Johnson had a .245 batting average along with 167 home runs, 570 runs batted in and a .993 fielding percentage.
 His .993 fielding percentage ranks 16th all-time among major league catchers.
 Along with his four Gold Glove Awards, Johnson twice led National League catchers in fielding percentage, and once each in baserunners caught stealing and assists.
 During his playing career, he ranked second only to Iván Rodríguez in throwing out baserunners, with a 39% average.
 He earned two All-Star berths as well as winning a World Series during his career.
 His three no hitters caught ties him with several other players for third place on the all-time list behind the four no hitters caught by Jason Varitek and Carlos Ruiz.
 Johnson played more games as a catcher than any other player in Marlins history with 582.

 Johnson is a member of the Portland Sea Dogs Hall of Fame.

 Personal life

 Johnson now lives in Miami with his wife Rhonda.
 They have two sons.
-Brandon, who is a wide receiver for the Pittsburgh Steelers in the National Football League (NFL) and former college football wide receiver for the University of Tennessee, and Beau, who plays college football as a tight end for Georgia Southern University.
-Johnson is a cousin of former Major Leaguer Fred McGriff.
+Brandon, who is a wide receiver in the National Football League (NFL) and former college football wide receiver for the University of Tennessee, and Beau, who plays college football as a tight end for Georgia Southern University.
+Johnson is a cousin of former Major Leaguers Fred McGriff and Terry McGriff.
+He is also related to former NFL wide receiver Chad Johnson.